YBHwang/clova-developer-guide/en-KR/CIC/References/CICInterface/Alerts.md

 ## RequestAlertStop event {#RequestAlertStop}

 Requests to CIC to stop the ringing alarm.
-The client must send this event to CIC when the user stops the alarm—not with a voice command, but by pressing a button on the client device or the client app.
-CIC will send the [`Alerts.StopAlert`](#StopAlert) directive as a response to this event.
+The client must send this event message to CIC when the user stops the alarm, not with a voice command, but by pressing a button on the client device or the client app.
+CIC will send the [`Alerts.StopAlert`](#StopAlert) directive message as a response to this event message.

 ### Context fields